GauravVKulkarni/quizz/README.md

 # Quizz

-An online quiz platform to test your knowledge and conduct quiz contest.
+An online quiz platform to test your knowledge and conduct quiz contests.

 ## Authors